buildingamind/NewbornEmbodiedTuringTest/README.md

 # Unity environment for ChickAI: virtual controlled-rearing experiments
+This is a collection of tools for the simulating of virtual agents using the Building a Mind paradigm.
+The agents generated and studied through this pipeline can be compared directly to real chicks recorded by the Building a Mind Lab.
+This pipeline provides all necessary components for simulating and replicating embodied models from our lab.

 ## Running experiments using `mlagents-learn`
 ### Setup
 #### Part 1: Set up your virtual environment
 Why use a virtual environment?
 Virtual environments help keep dependencies required by different projects separate.
+A virtual environment will serve as a container to all the necessary python packages for this pipeline.
 1. Install virtualenv

 MAC / LINUX: